ICC Alaska

 • Provide regular progress reports to ICC Alaska.

-• Perform other duties as assigned by the Executive Director.
+• Perform other duties as assigned by the Inuit Arctic Policy Director.

 EXPERIENCE REQUIREMENTS:

-• Bachelor’s degree and/or a minimum of 5 years of experience in a related field required.
+• Master’s or Bachelor’s degree and/or a minimum of 5 years of experience in a related field required.

 • Understanding of or experience working within the Arctic Council, United Nations or similar international forums is preferred.